-Non-executive, independent Director, appointed July 2010
+Dr Jane Wilson MB, BS, MBA, FAICD Non-executive, independent Director, appointed July 2010

-Dr Wilson is an independent non-executive Director with a background in finance, banking and medicine.
-She is a registered General Medical Practitioner and a Fellow of the Australian Institute of Company Directors (F.A.I.C.D.).
-Dr Wilson is currently a Guardian of the Future Fund, non-executive Director of The Winston Churchill Memorial Trust, Deputy Chancellor of the University of Queensland, a member of the University of Queensland Faculty of Health Sciences Board, a member of the Institute for Molecular Bioscience Advisory Board, a non-executive Director of Opal Aged Care and a non-executive Director of the General Sir John Monash Foundation.
+Dr Wilson is an independent, non-executive Director with a background in finance, banking and medicine.
+She is a registered General Medical Practitioner and a Fellow of the Australian Institute of Company Directors (FAICD) with over 20 years of experience as a director of public companies, government-owned corporations and not-for-profit organisations.

-Dr Wilson's previous directorships include inaugural Chairman of Horticulture Australia, Chairman of IMBcom Ltd, Universal Biosensors Ltd (ASX listed, non-executive Director from December 2006 to August 2013), Energex Ltd, Sun Retail Ltd, WorkCover Qld, and other smaller biotechnology companies.
-She served on the Prime Minister's Business Advisory Council, the Premier's Smart State Council in Queensland and was a member of the Biotechnology Task Force.
-Dr Wilson is also on the boards of a number of cultural and charitable institutions.

-She was named in the inaugural 2012 AFR/Westpac Top 100 Women Awards in the Board/Management category.
+Dr Wilson is currently a Guardian of the Future Fund, nonexecutive Director of ASX-listed Transurban (since January 2017), a non-executive Director of Opal Aged Care and a non-executive Director of the General Sir John Monash Foundation.
+She was previously Deputy Chancellor of the University of Queensland, inaugural Chairman of Horticulture Australia, Chairman of IMBcom Ltd, a non-executive Director of Universal Biosensors Ltd, Energex Ltd, WorkCover Qld, and other smaller biotechnology companies.
+She has served on the Prime Minister's Business Advisory Council, the Premier's Smart State Council and Biotechnology Task Force in Queensland.
+Dr Wilson has also served on the boards of a number of cultural and charitable institutions.
+She was named in the inaugural 2012 AFR/Westpac Top 100 Women Awards in the Board/Management category and was awarded the 2016 Australian Institute of Company Directors Queensland Gold Medal for contribution to business and the wider community.
 She has a Masters degree in Business Administration from the Harvard Business School and a medical degree from the University of Queensland.
 Dr Wilson is Chairman of the Risk Management Committee and is a member of the Remuneration and Nomination Committee.

-(b) Company Secretary
+b) Company secretary

-Paul Alexander
+Paul Alexander BEc, CA, F Fin

-B.Ec., C.A., F.Fin.

 Mr Alexander has been the Deputy Chief Financial Officer of Sonic Healthcare Limited since 1997 and Sonic's Company Secretary since 2001.
-Prior to joining Sonic, Mr Alexander gained 10 years experience in professional accounting practice, mainly with Price Waterhouse, and was also Financial Controller and Company Secretary of a subsidiary of a UK headquartered multinational company for two years.
+Prior to joining Sonic, Mr Alexander gained 10 years' experience in professional accounting practice, mainly with Price Waterhouse, and was also Financial Controller and Company Secretary of a subsidiary of a UK headquartered multinational company for two years.